OG-Open-Source/GlocalText/README.md

 ### Command-Line Options

 -   `--config <path>` or `-c <path>`: Specifies the path to your `glocaltext_config.yaml` file.
 Defaults to `glocaltext_config.yaml` in the current directory.
--   `--debug [LOG_DIR_PATH]`: Enables detailed debug logging.
-If an optional directory path is provided, the debug log will be saved to `glocaltext_debug.log` inside that directory.
-Otherwise, debug information is printed to the console.
+-   `--debug`: Enables detailed debug logging.
+The debug log will be saved to `glocaltext_debug.log` in the current directory.

 ## Contributors